defstudio/telegraph/docs/content/en/features/keyboards.md

 ## Deleting a keyboard

-A keyboard can be removed by submitting its `messageId`:
+A keyboard can be removed from a message by submitting its `messageId`:

 ```php
 Telegraph::deleteKeyboard(messageId: 1568794)->send();